gtech-mulearn/Top-100-Coders/profile/danykoshyp@mulearn.md

 #### Leadership and Influence:

-- explain how you meet the requirement for being a leader or influencer in your domain.
+- explin how you meet the requirement for being a leader or influencer in your domain.
 Provide clear examples of your leadership and influencing skills.

 #### Networking: